-2. The lower individual confidence level (LICL) and upper individual confidence level (UICL) for bisection algorithm are set to Eqs.
-43 and 44 (the Bonferroni correction) respectively.
+2. The lower individual confidence level (LICL) and upper individual confidence level (UICL) for bisection algorithm are set to eq.
+43 and eq.
+44 (the Bonferroni correction) respectively.
 The actual individual CL, that satisfies the overall CL, lies between these two limits.